refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `redirect`

 By default, **refine** redirects to the `list` page of the resource after a successful form mutation.
-To change this behaviour based on the form [action](/api-reference/core/hooks/useForm.md#actions), set `redirect` as follows:
+To change this behavior based on the form [action](/api-reference/core/hooks/useForm.md#actions), set `redirect` as follows:

 ```tsx title="App.tsx"
 const App: React.FC = () => {